mertgulgel/Inverse-Kinematics-Five-Bar/README.md

 # Inverse-Kinematics-5Bar
- Inverse Kinematics of Five-Bar Linkage System with interactive figure
+ Inverse Kinematics of Five-Bar Linkage System with interactive figure using matplotlib library